City Year application tips

 This cannot be stressed enough.
 Proofread, proofread, and then proofread some more!
 Review each section of your application multiple times for spelling, word choice, grammar and content.
 When you’re done, have a trusted friend or family member read through your application again with a fresh set of eyes.
 Remember, the application does not spell check your answers for you.

-Utilize your short answers
+Utilize your short answer and short essay responses

 List all work and volunteer experiences